WebOrigami/docs/src/content/concepts/hello.md

 ## Tree scope is hierarchical

-Origami resolves a reference like `name` by walking conceptually "up" the tree towards its root.
-(In the diagrams, this is moving towards the left.)
-As soon as it finds a matching key, it uses that value.
+Origami resolves a reference like `name` by walking from the location of the reference towards the tree's root (left, in these diagrams).
+As soon as Origami finds a matching key, it uses that value.

-We can illustrate this by adding a level to our little tree so that the index page is available at `about/index.html`:
+We can see tree scope in action by adding a level to our little tree so that the index page is available at `about/index.html`:

 ```
 {